You are here: Urology Textbook > Ureters > Retroperitoneal fibrosis

 Retroperitoneal Fibrosis: Diagnosis and Treatment of Ormond Disease

 Ormond disease (retroperitoneal fibrosis) is a disease with an unknown etiology, leading to increasing fibrosis of the retroperitoneum and compression of ureters and retroperitoneal vessels (Vaglio et al., 2006).

 Prevalence 1–2/100.000, age of onset 40–60 years, male to female ratio = 2:1.

 Causes (Etiology) of Retroperitoneal Fibrosis

-In 70% of patients with retroperitoneal fibrosis, the etiology of Ormond disease is unclear.
-One assumed mechanism of disease is an autoimmune process with periaortitis as the initial pathophysiological mechanism.
+In 70% of patients with retroperitoneal fibrosis, the etiology of Ormond disease remains unclear.
+One assumed disease mechanism is an autoimmune process with periaortitis as the initial pathophysiological mechanism.
 Later, the inflammatory-fibrotic mass extends into the retroperitoneum and compresses the ureters.
 There is also evidence of a local manifestation of a systemic increased willingness to develop autoimmune diseases (see below association with fibrotic diseases).

 Ergot alkaloids, β-blocker, phenacetin, LSD, haloperidol, amphetamine, reserpine.